benedicttan2503/SQL/README.md

 # SQL

 # Description
 This SQL code retrieves data from the bigquery-public-data.world_bank_intl_education.international_education table.
 It calculates rates of change and population ratios for specific indicators and years, focusing on the richest and poorest countries.
-To represent the wealthiest countries per GDP per capita by choosing 5 G7 nations.
+To represent the wealthiest countries per GDP per capita by choosing five G7 nations.
 For the most impoverished ones, I chose five countries from this website: https://www.gfmag.com/global-data/economic-data/the-poorest-countries-in-the-world.

 #Note:
 There is missing information due to countries not having data in the same decade or simply because the World Bank does not have enough information about the countries.